Brexit: A tired Britain prepares for a new era | DW | 11.12.2020

 Despite the potential disruptions to the country's economy, Brexit does not seem to be as present as it was in people's discussions after the referendum in 2016.
 But location does matter.

-Birmingham, where Keith is located, does not look like a nation's second largest city.
+Birmingham, where Rowland is located, does not look like a nation's second-largest city.
 Small high street shops are shut and large stores are struggling; unemployment rates are high.
 Yet Birmingham does not yet see the direct effects of a no-deal scenario because it is far from the European border.

-Bryony says she's aware that some people's views have changed, which is also evident from the results of 87 combined polls compiled by the project"What UK Thinks" which show that people would have voted for the UK to remain in the EU.
+Rudkin says she's aware that some people's views have changed, which is also evident from the results of 87 combined polls compiled by the project"What UK Thinks."
+Polls show that people would have voted for the UK to remain in the EU.
 However, those DW spoke to haven't changed their minds.

 "I was never anti-EU in any way.
 I thought the idea of a single market made complete sense.
 I became concerned with the project when the EU started driving towards a supra-national entity that was eventually going to become a state where vetoes were increasingly falling away," he says.
 James thinks that Prime Minister Boris Johnson could soften on positions such as fishing, however, on issues that have to do with law, regulations and governance, he should remain tough otherwise the point of becoming a sovereign nation again will be lost.